-4 Consolidation; maximum referendum authority.
+Alternative method.
 Replaces references to resident marginal cost pupil units with references to adjusted pupil units in school district reorganization statutes, to align with pupil accounting changes made in other sections of the bill.

-- Alternative method.
-Replaces references to resident marginal cost pupil units with references to adjusted pupil units in school district reorganization statutes, to align with pupil accounting changes made in other sections of the bill. - Elementary pupils.
+- Elementary pupils.
 Clarifies that all-day kindergarten pupils are counted as 1.0 pupils for purposes of nonpublic pupil aid. - 7 Inflation adjustment for nonpublic pupil aids.
 Modifies the inflation adjustments for nonpublic pupil transportation aid due to pupil unit weight changes. - PSEO pupil transportation.
 Allows school districts to transport PSEO pupils to and from the postsecondary institution if the pupil is participating in an articulated program. - Pupil transportation definitions. (b) For purposes of calculating the cost to a school district of providing transportation to children with disabilities and computing special education initial aid, allows a school district to transport a child who does not have a school of origin to the same school attended by that child's sibling if the siblings are homeless. - District reports; transportation data.
 Allows a school district that contracts for transportation services to allocate certain transportation expenses based on contract rates under certain circumstances. - Inflation adjustment for nonpublic pupil aids.
 Modifies the inflation adjustments for nonpublic pupil aid and nonpublic pupil transportation aid to reflect the new pupil unit weights. - Kindergarten instruction.
 Requires a school board that has adopted a policy to allow a child under the age of five to enroll in kindergarten to establish a comprehensive evaluation to be used to determine the kindergarten pupil's cognitive, social, and emotional development.
 Requires parents and the commissioner to have access to the board's early kindergarten admission policy. - Commissioner designation; learning year revenue.
-Eliminates the ability of a school district to use learning year program revenue (under the extended time statute) for accelerated grade level advancement. - 14 Career and technical revenue.
+Eliminates the ability of a school district to use learning year program revenue (under the extended time statute) for accelerated grade level advancement. - Career and technical revenue.
 Converts the career and technical levy to an equalized aid and levy.
 Raises the career and technical revenue by \$4 million for fiscal year 2014 and adds equalization aid for fiscal year 2015 and later.
-Clarifies the expenditure calculations for career and technical programs offered jointly by school districts (beginning with taxes payable in 2015, the career and technical levy formula is based solely on 35 percent of approved program expenditures). - Pupil unit weights.
-Changes pupil unit weights from 1.25 for prekindergarten disabled, .612 for kindergarten, 1.115 for grades 1-3, 1.06 for grades 4-6 and 1.3 for grades 7-12 to 1.0 for prekindergarten disabled, .55 for part-time kindergarten, 1.0 for all day every day kindergarten, 1.0 for grades 1-6 and 1.2 for grades 7-12, beginning in FY 2015.
-To qualify for the higher all-day every day kindergarten weight, a pupil must be enrolled in a free allday every day kindergarten program that is available to all kindergarten students at the pupil's school.
+Clarifies the expenditure calculations for career and technical programs offered jointly by school districts (beginning with taxes payable in 2015, the career and technical levy formula is based solely on 35 percent of approved program expenditures).

+Pupil unit weights.
+Changes pupil unit weights beginning in fiscal year 2015 as follows: